 Florin Roebig, P.A. was recommended to me directly by another Attorney/Friend.
 He said you will never see a TV ad from them but this is the best and team anywhere.
 I will have no problem to ever personally refer this Law Firm to anyone.
 They are ethical, understanding, honest & will explain the facts, being very transparent.
 The service they provided me, by far exceeded my expectations.
 Thank you, Kim, Tom & Beth.

 Tips To Avoid Drowning Accidents And Swimming Pool Injuries

 Swimming pool owners, like all property owners, are responsible for accidents that occur on their premises.
-If a hot tub is left uncovered at a residence or hotel, it presents a danger to toddlers or any other children who might reasonably be expected in the area.
+If a hot tub is left uncovered at a residence, public pool or hotel, it presents a danger to toddlers or any other children who might reasonably be expected in the area.
 Property owners are responsible for providing reasonable and effective barriers to property features that can be considered and attractive nuisance.

 - Never leave a child unsupervised near a pool.

 - Teach children to swim as early as possible.

 - Use sufficient barriers to limit access to swimming pools.